Skip to main content

 We currently hold a combination of registrations and licenses that allow us to operate across the majority of (but not all) US states.
 Here is a breakdown of our licenses and registrations:

-• On the federal level, Ramp is registered with the Financial Crimes Enforcement Network (FinCEN) as a Money Services Business (MSB).
+• On the federal level, Ramp Network is registered with the Financial Crimes Enforcement Network (FinCEN) as a Money Services Business (MSB).

 • On the state level, we’re currently registered and hold Money Transmitter Licenses (MTLs) with the states of Alabama and Maryland.